CGCookie/retopoflow/help/welcome.md

 - UI can take about a half second to register hovering or clicking.
 - Patches supports only basic fills.
 - Starting RF with large source or target meshes can be slow.
-- The updater is temporarily disabled for this release.
 - RF actions are not tied into Blender keymaps.
 - RF does not allow execution of other add-ons, pie menus, Blender operators, etc.
 - RF does not work correctly with more than one 3D View.